belzebubek/FreeBSD_scriptedInstall/README.md

 ./FreeBSD-install -d /dev/ada0,/dev/ada1 -h myhost.my.domain.com -s 512M -r 12.1
 ```

 Do any tweaks of your fresh installation under /mnt directory.
+Probably you want to adjust your time zone.
 After reboot host should be ready and ssh accessible.
-Always run system update and boot it once more!
+Always run system update and boot it once more.
 Congratulations!